Notice

 • eating and drinking out

-The interactive will also show the current average price of the item compared with the same month the previous year.
-Details of how we have estimated average prices for each item are included in the further information section.
+The interactive will also show the current average price of the items compared with the same month the previous year.
+The tool does not contain average prices for all items, instead for these items it only shows the growth rates.
+Details of how we have estimated average prices for these select items are included in the further information section.

-The average prices included in the item level interactive are calculated using the price quotes collected as part of the consumer prices monthly price collection.
+The average prices included in this interactive are calculated using the price quotes collected as part of the consumer prices monthly price collection.
 The number of price quotes collected per item will differ and does not reflect the average of all prices possible for each item in the basket.
-The average price estimates presented are experimental, that is, they are still in the testing phase and are not fully developed.
-More information on experimental statistics is available in our guide to experimental statistics.
+The average price estimates presented are official statistics in development.
+More information is available in our Guide to official statistics in development.

 Please note the percentage changes in price are based on unrounded item price data so may differ from estimates based on the rounded item prices.